wbamberg/idl-reference/docs/nsIXULTemplateResult.md

 a non-null value for the same variable.
 This method is provided as a
 convenience when sorting results.

-@param aVar the variable to look up

-@return the value for the variable or null if it has no value

 #### Parameters ####